 Our exposure to interest rate risk arises from our borrowings which have a floating rate of interest, which is linked to the US dollar LIBOR.
 We manage this risk by maintaining an appropriate mix of fixed and floating rate borrowings and through the use of interest rate swap contracts.
 The costs of floating rate borrowings may be affected by fluctuations in the interest rates.
 In connection with the term loan facilities entered into in fiscal 2017, we entered into interest rate swap agreements with the banks in fiscal 2017.
 These swap agreements effectively convert the term loans from a variable US dollar LIBOR interest rate to a fixed rate, thereby managing our exposure to changes in market interest rates under the term loans.
-The amounts outstanding under the swap agreements as at March 31, 2021 aggregated to \$16.8 million.
+There was no amount outstanding under these swap agreements as at March 31, 2022.